Autocracy with Democratic Characteristics

 Definition

-Autocracy with Democratic Characteristics, coined by Yuen Yuen Ang (2018), resolves the puzzle of why reform-era China sustained growth without becoming a liberal democracy: it carried out political reforms through bureaucratic reforms that injected the “democratic characteristics” of accountability, competition, and partial limits on power into a single-party autocracy.
+Autocracy with Democratic Characteristics, coined by Yuen Yuen Ang (2018), explains why reform-era China achieved economic growth without becoming a Western-style democracy: it substituted political reforms with bureaucratic reforms that injected the “democratic characteristics” of accountability, competition, and partial limits on power into a single-party autocracy.

-This hybrid model challenges the binary of democracy vs. autocracy by emphasizing that political systems vary not only by regime type, but also by their governing and adaptive capacities.
+Ang challenges the binary of democracy vs. autocracy by emphasizing that political regimes vary not only by whether they hold elections, but also by their governing and adaptive capacities.

-It further distinguishes between mimicking the form of democracy through elections and approximating its functions without elections [see Normatively Weak, Functionally Strong].
+She further distinguishes between mimicking the form of democracy through elections and approximating its functions through governance reforms [see Normatively Weak, Functionally Strong].

 Sources